 Atreus does eventually learn that this vision was true.
 After they defeat Baldur, Freya forces Kratos to tell Atreus who he is.
 Kratos tells his son that he has killed “many people who were deserving and many who were not”, including his father.
 Even this admission comes with caveats.
 Many of the people Kratos killed are deemed “deserving”, justifying his natural tendency towards violence.
 Zeus is presumably included among their ranks, which means that even Kratos’s patricide, the thing that he is trying to “be better” than, is just in his eyes.
 Kratos’s history of misogyny is left completely off the table.
 And, of course, there is one thing that Kratos might never address.
 Kratos has opened up to Atreus, but he will not tell him about his previous wife and child that he murdered.
 Even as he symbolically re-equips and then releases his old burdens during the course of the game, he is afraid to revisit that moment with his son.
 He is afraid of how Atreus might react if he learns that Kratos did what Cronos and Zeus did before him.
 Kratos tells his son “we must be better”, but there is no “we”.
 Atreus can be better than Kratos, but Kratos has done nothing to deserve redemption.
 He is barely a changed man.

 I mean, let’s look closer at this climactic scene.
 This is a battle in which the core conflict of the story is resolved by Kratos killing another god.
-This is despite the fact that Baldur’s mother, Freya, doesn’t want him to.
+This is despite the fact that Baldur’s mother, Freya (one of three named women in the story, and the only one who isn’t dead before the opening credits roll), doesn’t want him to.
 Freya believes that this conflict can be solved in a different way.
 She is actively trying to stop your fight and wants to discuss things with Baldur.
 She believes that reconciliation is still an option.
 And she gets her shot at it.
 Kratos and Atreus begin to walk away from the fight, allowing Freya to approach Baldur.
 Baldur does not accept her offer, and begins to strangle his mother.
 Freya does not fight back; she has decided that her first choice is reconciliation and her second choice is death.
 She would rather Baldur kill her, because she knows the only other option after reconciliation is her (or Kratos) killing her son.
-But Kratos gets up, and Freya’s second choice is also overruled.
+But Freya’s second choice is also overruled.
 Kratos grabs Baldur and snaps his neck, killing the young god once and for all.
 For Kratos, Baldur is, as Atreus puts it “not a threat” at this point.
 There are consequences to killing a god, and the death of Baldur signals the beginning of Ragnarok (something Kratos might have known if he listened to Atreus’s stories).

 But this is how Kratos operates.
 He believes that family members cannot reconcile their differences.
 He believes that it is okay to dismiss the wishes of others if you know what’s best for them.
 He believes that complex emotional problems between people who care about each other can be solved with fists.
 He is cold, bloodthirsty, and merciless.
 He is presenting himself as a new man that his son should learn from in order to “be the gods we choose to be”.
 But Kratos is unwilling to examine his own past and reflect on the god that he was and still is.
 Atreus does have a path to familial redemption, but for now it lies entirely upon the teachings of his mother.
 If left to Kratos, Atreus would be just as murderous and compassionless as the rest of them.